 Romanian animal lovers put themselves at risk to try to help save animals from cruelty.
 They remark at how Romanians are brought up to have no respect or compassion for animals and to be violent towards them.

 Citizens beat the street animals to death, or shoot them, or hurt and kill them any way they can.
-It seems to be a pass time for citizens to ‘help solve’ the animal overpopulation problem by finding ways to torture these innocent animals to death.
+It seems to be a pastime for citizens to ‘help solve’ the animal overpopulation problem by finding ways to torture these innocent animals to death.

 Thirteen dogs were tortured and beheaded for no reason by Romanian factory workers.
 Dog rescue volunteers who help stray dogs also find themselves to be targets of such dog hating people.

 Image: This is Lori the dog.
 In Romania, someone attacked her with a screwdriver, leaving her for dead and in excruciating pain.
 She only survived because ‘Our Friends Dog Rescue’ came to her aid.
-The rescue, based in Romania, is under threat of closure from authorities, and if they cannot raise £8,000 by June, all the dogs in their care will be forcibly and inhumanely killed by the authorities.
-Most Citizens accept horrifically inhumane nimal overpopulation controls with complete indifference.
+The rescue, based in Romania, is (at the time of writing) under threat of closure from authorities.
+Most Citizens accept horrifically inhumane animal overpopulation controls with complete indifference.

 People also set traps for street dogs to get caught in.
 In one such trap they slowly get strangled to death as they try to escape.
 Either that, or as the wire tightens around their body, it slowly cuts them in half.